santiyounger/Santi-Younger-Website/content/posts/walk-think.md

 I've decided to do a experiment.
 I'm doing a 30 day walk challenge.

-I'll call it "The Philosopher Walk Challenge"
+I'll call it "Philosopher's Walk Challenge"

 > “I can only meditate when I am walking.
 When I stop, I cease to think; my mind only works with my legs.”
 >- Jean-Jacque Rousseau